Casey walked along the pool's stone edge, its cool, damp surface pressed into his bare feet.

 "That'll cover you.
 The watch should've been enough, but this will help until light purple."

 They finished eating, and Casey left home.
-His dad didn't seem overly worried, so Casey decided to trust him.
+His dad didn't seem overly worried, so Casey decided to trust in him.

 ............